balabit/syslog-ng-gitbook/chapters/chapter_0/section_2.md

 rcsyslog start
 ```

-*Note:* it's referred to as `syslog` in init scripts, as it's a wrapper among
+*Note:* it is referred to as `syslog` in init scripts, because it is a wrapper among
 different syslog implementations.

 ## Testing syslog-ng